MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-UpdateServerApplication.md

 ### -TenantId

-It is a mandatory parameter for this cmdlet
+It's a mandatory parameter for this cmdlet

 ```yaml
 Type: String